opencog/opencog/opencog/persist/sql/README.md

 Features
 --------
+ * The AtomStorage class should be completely thread-safe (I think ... only lightly tested).

  * This implementation avoids UUID collisions, and automatically thunks UUID's as needed if an accidental collision with the database occurs.
 In order to avoid excess thunking, it is strongly recommended that